2025–26 Arsenal F.C. season

-The 2025–26 season is Arsenal Football Club's 34th season in the Premier League, their 100th consecutive season in the top flight of English football, becoming the first team to spend 100 seasons straight in the English top flight, and 109th season in the top flight overall.
-In addition to the domestic league, Arsenal are also participating in this season's editions of the FA Cup, EFL Cup and UEFA Champions League, the latter of which is their 40th European campaign.
-The season covers the period from 1 July 2025 to 24 May 2026.
+The 2025–26 season was Arsenal Football Club's 34th season in the Premier League, their 100th consecutive season in the top flight of English football, becoming the first team to spend 100 seasons straight in the English top flight, and 109th season in the top flight overall.
+In addition to the domestic league, Arsenal also participated in the FA Cup, EFL Cup and UEFA Champions League, the latter of which was their 40th European campaign.
+The season covers the period from 1 July 2025 to 30 June 2026.

+On 19 May 2026, Arsenal were crowned as Premier League champions with a game left to play after title rivals Manchester City drew 1–1 to Bournemouth, resulting in Arsenal's first league title since the 2003–04 Invincible season and 14th title overall (4th in the Premier League era).
+The club officially celebrated their title triumph after their concluding match victory against Crystal Palace on 24 May.

 Review

 Background

 Arsenal's 2024–25 campaign was heavily affected by injuries and suspensions.
 The club did not sign any player in the winter transfer window, after sporting director Edu Gaspar suddenly resigned midway through the season.

 The Gunners won twenty Premier League games in 2024–25, which was eight less than the previous campaign.
-They dropped 21 points from winning positions in the competition this season, their joint-worst record in a single campaign.
-Arsenal lost four Premier League matches this campaign – one less than the previous season.
+They dropped 21 points from winning positions in the competition that season, their joint-worst record in a single campaign.
+Arsenal lost four Premier League matches that campaign – one less than the previous season.
 That represented their lowest loss total in a top-flight campaign since 2007–08.
 For a second consecutive season, they held the division's best defensive record, conceding a league-low 34 times.
 Arteta's side finished as Premier League runners-up for the third consecutive campaign, becoming the first club to achieve this twice in English top flight history after also doing so between 1999 and 2001.
+Kai Havertz finished the season as the Gunners' top scorer in the league with nine goals.

+It was the first time in 101 years since the 1923–24 season in which Arsenal did not have a player score at least 10 league goals.

 Arsenal started their 21st Champions League season since 1992–93 in September 2024.
 They finished third in the league phase in January 2025 and bypassed February's play-off round to go straight to the last 16.
 The Gunners completed a 5–1 aggregate triumph over the reigning Champions League champions Real Madrid in the quarter-finals, reaching the semi-finals of the competition for the first time since 2008–09.
 After a 3–1 aggregate loss to French side Paris Saint-Germain, Arteta's side were eliminated from the Champions League at the semi-final stage.